We provide care for patients with autoimmune conditions affecting their blood cells.

 We provide in-depth immune phenotyping and genetic sequencing to accurately diagnose patients’ conditions.
 Treatment to promote blood cell growth includes the use of biological therapies targeting specific immune pathways.
 Biological therapies are types of medications that are created using advanced technologies and allow us to suppress or stimulate a patient’s immune system in a highly-targeted way.

-The team, with care provided by physicians Jolan Walter, M.D., Ph.D., and Jennifer Leiding, M.D., offers a personalized treatment approach to address your child’s specific condition and underlying cause, so they receive treatment that meets their individual needs.
+The team, led by Jolan Walter, M.D., Ph.D., offers a personalized treatment approach to address your child’s specific condition and underlying cause, so they receive treatment that meets their individual needs.
 For immune deficient patients who are prone to infection, this helps us to better balance their immune system.

 Among the individual conditions we treat are: